Milliken v. Bradley: Procedural history

 On August 18, 1970, the NAACP filed suit against Michigan state officials, including Governor William Milliken.
 The original trial began on April 6, 1971, and lasted for 41 days.
 The NAACP argued that although schools were not officially segregated (white only), the city of Detroit and the State as represented by its surrounding counties had enacted policies to increase racial segregation in schools.
 The NAACP also suggested a direct relationship between unfair housing practices (such as redlining) and educational segregation.
 District Judge Stephen J. Roth initially denied the plaintiffs' motion for a preliminary injunction.

 The Sixth Circuit Court of Appeals ruled that the "implementation of the April 7 plan was [unconstitutionally] thwarted by State action in the form of the Act of the Legislature of Michigan" and remanded the case for an expedited trial on the merits.

 On remand to the District Court, Judge Roth held the State of Michigan and the school districts accountable for the segregation, and ordered the implementation of a desegregation plan.

 The Sixth Circuit Court of Appeals affirmed some of the decision, specifically the official segregation that had been practiced by the City's school district, but withheld judgment on the relationship of housing segregation with education.
 The Court specified that it was the state's responsibility to integrate across the segregated metropolitan area.

-The accused officials appealed to the Supreme Court, which took up the case on February 27, 1974.
+The accused officials appealed to the Supreme Court, which took up the case on February 27, 1974 to decide whether federal courts could remedy constitutional violations within the city of Detroit by busing students to schools in the suburbs.

+Supreme Court

-Decision of the Court
+Decision

-The Supreme Court overturned the lower courts in a 5-to-4 decision, holding that school districts were not obligated to desegregate unless it had been proven that the lines were drawn with racist intent on the part of the districts.
-Thus, superficially arbitrary lines drawn by State agencies which produced segregated districts were not illegal.
+The Supreme Court overturned the lower courts in a 5-to-4 decision, holding that desegregation orders were limited to the school district that had caused the segregation.
+After this decision, a multidistrict desegregation order was valid only if lower courts found that the suburban school districts had contributed to the segregation, or the redistricting was intentionally racist.

+The plaintiffs argued that desegregation could not be achieved without the common desegregation order.
+However, the Sixth Circuit found that the constitutional violation, the disparate treatment of students on the basis of race, had occurred within the Detroit school district, and limited the "scope of the remedy" accordingly.

-The Court held that "[w]ith no showing of significant violation by the 53 outlying school districts and no evidence of any interdistrict violation or effect," the district court's remedy was "wholly impermissible" and not justified by Brown v.
+The court held that "[w]ith no showing of significant violation by the 53 outlying school districts and no evidence of any interdistrict violation or effect," the district court's remedy was "wholly impermissible" and not justified by Brown v.
 Board of Education.
 The Court noted that desegregation, "in the sense of dismantling a dual school system," did not require "any particular racial balance in each 'school, grade or classroom.'"
-The Court agreed that the Constitutional rights of Black people had been violated by the City' school district; the segregative results involving suburban districts did not make suburban districts nor the State of Michigan responsible.

 The Court also emphasized the importance of local control over the operation of schools.

+Concurrence

+Justice Potter Stewart wrote that federal courts could only remedy segregation when there was evidence that state power was a contributing factor, however assertions of segregation in fact caused by white flight, economic disadvantage and other demographic factors.